Kelso, Washington: Education

 The Kelso School District manages public schools in the city and surrounding areas and has an enrollment of 4,715 students.
 It has three high schools, including Kelso High School, two middle schools, and seven elementary schools.

-Transportation
+Media

+Kelso has four FM (KUKN, K268BN, KLOG and KTJC) and one AM (KLOG) radio stations licensed in the city.
+Kelso is provided with cable television from nearby Longview.